MathsShen/DaSiamRPNWithOfflineTraining/README.md

 `python code/test.py`

 ## Postscript
 Currently, this repo remains under construction, meaning that its effectiveness is not guaranteed.
-But one can still get some insights from reading this repo.
-That is exactly what it really matters.
+But one can still get some insights from reading this repo, including myself.
+And that is exactly what it really matters.
 However, more is coming in the immediate future, including: (1) the sampling strategy to control the imbalanced sample distribution and (2) other implementation details not specified clearly in the related paper.